Mosque of Sheikh Ibrahim Al-Ibrahim

+Overview

+Mirroring modern Venezuela's religious tolerance and its oil realpolitik, the construction of the mosque began in 1989 by Sheikh Abdulaziz Bin Ibrahim Al Ibrahim.

+The mosque was designed by architect, Zuhair Fayez, and occupies an area of 5000 m2, its minaret is 113 m high, and the dome is 23 m high.
+Construction of the mosque was completed in 1993.
+The mosque can hold approximately 3,500 worshipers.
 Rising higher between the Catholic Cathedral a few blocks away and the Caracas Synagogue, the minaret is the highest in the Americas.

 "It is like a dream come true for us," Hassan Majzoub, president of Venezuela's Islamic Center, said of the four-year project, culminated in March 1993 with the inauguration of the Caracas Islamic Center.
 Mr. Majzoub, a shopkeeper who emigrated from Lebanon in 1968, acknowledged that the 100,000 Muslims in Venezuela were easily surpassed in number by Muslims in Argentina, Brazil and the United States.

-This mosque is equipped with the following amenities.